microo8/wallgen/README.md

     	width of the image (default 1920)
 ```

-the output saves in png or jpg, determined by the output file extension
+The output saves in png or jpg, determined by the output file extension.

-supports multiline text eg. `$ wallgen -t "foo\nbar"`
+Supports multiline text eg. `$ wallgen -t "foo\nbar"`.

+Optional text color can be entered as a text string (e.g. "FFFFFF") or
+as a string of three integers in a string (e.g. "255,255,255").

+For finding hex color values see [this free tool](http://www.color-hex.com/).

 ## example